 Tuition fees and out-of-pocket expenses are the 2nd most important concern for Chinese students looking to decide on their next steps.

-Ranking and cost are not the only things Chinese students are concerned about.
+Ranking and cost are not the only things Chinese international students are concerned about.
 They’re also looking for a safe place to call home as they study.
 Whilst Chinese students aren’t necessarily limiting themselves to countries with a high safety ranking, they are unlikely to study in a country or region with a low safety rating.
+A 2021 Vision Overseas Consulting survey found that 50% of Chinese students looking to study overseas want to study in a country with a friendly attitude toward China.
 For countries looking to attract these students, it’s important that they enhance their perceived level of safety by promoting the country as a safe place for Chinese students to call home.

 Recommendation from trustworthy friends and relatives is also an important factor when Chinese students and their parents decide which school to apply to, particularly when these friends and relatives also have someone in their families already studying in that school.

 Where do the Chinese students and their parents get information about overseas universities?
-Internet has been the utter most important channel for them to obtain this information, with 80% of them getting the information from the Internet, accordingly to the white paper from New Oriental Group.
+The internet has been the uttermost important channel for them to obtain this information, with 80% of them getting the information from the internet, according to the white paper from New Oriental Group.
 58% of them also get the information from study agencies, 48% and 44% from schoolmates/classmates and family/friends, only below 24% from other offline channels such as magazines, newspapers or TV.

 There are also a number of websites, such as 51offer, which have been created solely to provide information about overseas education to Chinese students.
 These websites are often the first place Chinese students head to when researching potential universities and they are an essential marketing tool as they open the communication line between students and universities.

 According to surveys and analysis by iResearch, Chinese students are not just looking for information on the universities themselves, they’re also seeking to find out more about the local area and the lifestyle they could expect if they were to attend these schools.
-This research found that students want to find out more about daily life and the cultural environment of the school and area in addition to information on the school itself (including expenses, policies and regulations for overseas students) and their chosen major.
+This research found that students want to learn more about daily life and the cultural environment of the school and study destination in addition to information about the school itself (including expenses, policies and regulations for overseas students) and their chosen major.